dollaratbrp/optimus/README.md

 If checked by the user, every loads built in a drybox will be compared to the same loads but packed in a flatbed 43.
 If the equivalent loads stored in the flatbed 43 don't satisfy percentage of length that must covered minimally, the load will be rejected.

+### Forecast

+Once chosen on the **Mode selection** interface, the **Forecast** starts by opening another interface which is has the same shape as the **P2P Full Process** interface.

+The **Forecast** will only execute the **P2P Full Process** repetively in order to mime 8 weeks of loads building planning and give an approximation of the numbers of loads that will be built for each plant to plant in the future.